 1 out of every 7 victims of sexual assault cases reported to law enforcement agencies are under the age of 6

 Trauma, by definition, is unbearable and filled with emotional landmines.
-Trauma and the symptoms that follow have its greatest impact on children.
+Adverse Childhood Experiences (ACEs) and the symptoms that follow have its greatest impact on children.
 Often unable to give voice to the unimaginable and unspeakable, children are silent sufferers of post traumatic stress.

 Traumatized children, and adults, get stuck in flight, fright, or chronic shutdown mode.
 Abused children have their own unique way of understanding, coping, and navigating through their physical and emotional world.
 For example, Becky says the “Angry Monster” sometimes appears.
 She describes a big, tall, and hairy monster that pulls on an invisible rope attached to her chest and yanks out her anger, sadness, and rage.
 Becky reports having no control over what comes out.
 Nor does she have awareness of specific situations or events that make the monster appear.
 During these moments, Becky’s mother describes Becky “raging out” — crying and screaming uncontrollably and physically violent towards mom or grandmother for several hours, until she becomes tired.

 The imprint of violence not only consists of distorted perceptions of information coming from the outside, the body has forgotten “how” to feel safe and safe with “anyone” – everyone becomes Stranger Danger!

 It is crucial to understand that child sexual abuse is also a crime of access.
 The abuser often has carte blanche access to the child, without suspicion and may be a trusted and respected member or friend of the family.
 When a child’s sense of trust has been undermined, rebuilding safety is the number one priority for a parent or caregiver.